lloc/wordpress-plugins-phpunit/README.md

 > PHPUnit 8.3 requires at least PHP 7.2!
 By the way - security support for PHP 7.1 ends on 1st of December 2019.

-_Hint_: No composer installed?
+_Hint_: You don't have composer installed?
 Try this!

     docker run --rm -it -v $PWD:/app -u $(id -u):$(id -g) composer install

 ## Step 2

-There are at least two valid frameworks that are handy when you plan to test WordPress extensions:
+There are at least two valid frameworks that come handy when you plan to test WordPress extensions:

 - [WP_Mock](https://github.com/10up/wp_mock)
 - [Brain Monkey](https://brain-wp.github.io/BrainMonkey/)

-Let's try *brain Monkey*:
+Let's try *Brain Monkey*:

 `composer require --dev brain/monkey:2.*`

-This will install also [Mockery](http://docs.mockery.io/en/latest/) and [Patchwork](http://patchwork2.org/).
+This will automatically install also [Mockery](http://docs.mockery.io/en/latest/) and [Patchwork](http://patchwork2.org/).
+Just execute `composer install` and you are good to go.

 ## Step 3

-Let's create a directory that will be the home for a small test-class *WcctaTest.php*:
+Let's create a directory that will be the home for a small test-class named *WcctaTest.php*:

     mkdir -p tests/wccta